I have goats and I love them.

 In reality, if you feed hay freely they’ll eat what they need to, and it won’t hurt them.
 However, grains are a different story.

 As I said previously, I usually feed each adult goat a cup of grains a day.
-My kids usually get around a ½ cup of grains a day.
+My kids usually get around half a cup of grains a day.

 My goats do not forage so I feed them all of their goodies one time per day.
 I will give them little snacks throughout the day sometimes just because I like to hang out with my goats.